Marton PetykoPhD student, Associate Lecturer

 Discursive construction of troll as an identity on British and Hungarian political blogs

-This corpus-assisted contrastive research investigates internet trolling as an intentional behaviour and troll as a discursively constructed identity.
-My aim is to describe the assumed goals, motives and perceived linguistic actions based on which participants identify other participants as trolls.
-The research data consists of 250–250 discourses from 50–50 British and Hungarian political blogs in which at least one participant explicitly calls at least one other participant a troll at least once.
+This corpus-based research project investigates internet trolling as a perceived behaviour and troll as a discursively constructed identity.
+My aim is to describe the actions perceived as trolling as well as the aims and motives that participants attribute to those they call trolls.
+The research data consists of 1,713 British and 519 Hungarian comment threads taken from political blogs.
+In these comment threads, at least one participant explicitly calls at least one other participant a troll at least once.

 LING103 - Linguistics